 Student Common Rooms: the JCR and MCR

-All our students are members of the Junior Common Room (undergraduates, including undergraduate Visiting Students) or Middle Common Room (postgraduates).
-Both the JCR (student run website, not by the College) and MCR (student run website, not by the College) at Teddy Hall have very active committees who serve as advice points for specific issues and questions and organise events for students ranging from Equality and Diversity Week to the annual Teddy Hall’s Got Talent Show.
+All our students are members of the Junior Common Room (JCR) (undergraduates, including undergraduate Visiting Students) or Middle Common Room (MCR) (postgraduates).
+Both the JCR (student run website, not by the College) and MCR (student run website, not by the College) at Teddy Hall have very active committees who serve as advice points for specific issues and questions and organise events for students.

 I have never had a dull day at Teddy Hall.
 There aren’t many occasions where I have laughed as much as I have during the JCR election hustings and that’s simply because, at Teddy Hall, no one takes themselves that seriously.